Top 5 Eco-Friendly Dog Poop Bags for Responsible Pet Owners

 Globally, there are more than 12,000 ASTM standards in operation.

 • ASTM D6400: ASTM D6400 sets a strict standard for compostable plastics.
 These guidelines ensure that dog poop bags biodegrade swiftly in industrial and municipal environments.
+Both Give a Sh** and Nina Woof carry the ASTM D6400 label.

 • ASTM D6954: A product certified to the ASTM D6954 standard must biodegrade in less than two years without producing harmful byproducts.